Kinematics, cluster algebras and Feynman integrals: Introduction

-In this letter, we will be working with general planar, conformal kinematics, {\it e.g.} for Feynman integrals with ``massive" corners (each consists of a pair of legs), which only depends on a subset of the $n$ dual points.
+In this work, we will focus on general planar, conformal kinematics, {\it e.g.} for Feynman integrals with ``massive" corners (each consists of a pair of legs), which only depends on a subset of the $n$ dual points.
 One can arrive at such a kinematics by removing (non-adjacent) dual points from $x_1, x_2, \cdots, x_n$: {\it e.g.} putting $p_2$ and $p_3$ on a massive corner is equivalent to removing $x_3$, and a massive corner with $p_4, p_5$ amounts to removing $x_5$.
 The resulting kinematics are labelled by $(x_{i_1}, x_{i_2}, \cdots, x_{i_m})$ ({\it e.g.} $\{\cdots, x_2, x_4, x_6, \cdots\}$ in the above example), where $i_a$ and $i_{a{+}1}$ are separated by at most $2$, which correspond to $n$-point $m$-gon with $ n/2 \leq m\leq n$.
-We denote such a kinematics by $(n,m)$ with $A,B,\cdots$ distinguishing configurations of massive corners (see appendix).
+We denote such a kinematics by $(n,m)$ with $A,B,\cdots$ distinguishing configurations of massive corners.
 Generically the dimension of a $n$-point $m$-gon kinematics is given by $d=n{+}2m{-}15$, except for the special, four-mass box case where $d=2$.
 A priori it is unclear at all if one can find any sub-algebra of the $G(4,n)$ cluster algebra which parametrizes such a kinematics.
-We show that it is indeed the case by going through all kinematics with $n\leq 8$, which we expect to work for higher $n$ as well.
+In this work, we show that it is indeed the case by going through all kinematics with $n\leq 8$, which we expect to work for higher $n$ as well.